 Barnsley’s Building Schools for the Future (BSF) programme will see £300m of capital investment that will replace 15 secondary schools in Barnsley with nine new Advanced Learning Centres and two special schools in Barnsley.

 Manchester has a combined Building Schools for the Future (BSF) and Academies programme with a £500m capital investment to rebuild or refurbish 32 schools, six of them specialist academies.

-Knowsley Metropolitan Borough Council is providing seven new centres for learning by 2010, under the Building Schools for the Future (BSF) programme.
+Knowsley Metropolitan Borough Council provided seven new centers for learning by 2010, under the Building Schools for the Future (BSF) programme.

 Lancashire County Council, the Catalyst Lend Lease consortium and Partnerships for Schools are undertaking the second phase of a £250 million construction programme aimed at transforming secondary education in East Lancashire.